Toyota Supra: 1990

 For the 1990 model year, changes included larger protective laminate in front of rear wheels, lower redline (owing to the heavier crank with cylinders 2 & 5 counterbalanced), redesigned steering wheel with cruise control relocated to a stalk on the right side (US only).
-In addition to an airbag and airbag indicator light on dashboard (US only), the left side of the switch panel was also redesigned, which replaced one of the coin slots with the dimmer.
-The lower dashboard panel became a two piece design, which was also much heavier than the previous one piece panel owing to a change in material.
+In addition to a driver-side airbag and airbag indicator light on dashboard (US only), the left side of the switch panel was also redesigned, which replaced one of the coin slots with the dimmer.
+The lower dashboard panel became a two-piece design, which was also much heavier than the previous one-piece panel owing to a change in material.
 Finally, the memory lever on the steering column was removed.
 In short, a plethora of the changes for the 1989 and 1990 were to the interior.

 1991

 For the 1991 model year, the wheel design was changed to 5-spoke wheels.
-Both models had 16x7 aluminum alloy wheels that were fitted with 225/50/16 tyres and full-sized spares on steel wheels.
+Both models had 16x7-inch aluminium alloy wheels that were fitted with 225/50/16 tyres and full-sized spares on steel wheels.
 Body molding changed in colour to better match the exterior.
 The front "Supra" emblem was also changed to the current corporate oval Toyota symbol was used from this model year onwards.
 The speedometer was also revised, and included more lines that were removed in 1989, but still did not have as many (one line per mph) as 1986.5 to 1988 models.
 New interior colours, namely shadow gray and deep red, were introduced, which marked the end of medium gray, tan and burgundy.
 Blue interior became only available on white packages, and those with blue paint.
 Burgundy was replaced with white package-only deep red.
 Every other body colour received a shadow gray interior, with leather interiors retaining medium gray seats and interior inserts.
 Front speakers were changed from 3.5 inch to 6.5 inches and the speaker cover was also enlarged to accommodate them.
 Beginning in 1991, Toyota began to offer a factory spoiler-style panel sunroof.
 These sunroofs are now highly sought after and rare since they were introduced in the ending production years of the A70 Supra.

 1992

 For the 1992 model year, the leather shadow gray interiors received black seats and inserts.
 Non-turbo models lost the option of a targa top, and a new optional subwoofer was available.
 Subwoofer-equipped Supras did without the rear bins and wooden "floorboard".
-Instead, rear carpet was molded to the spare tire, and there was a cut-out for the woofer housing.
+Instead, rear carpet was molded to the spare tyre, and there was a cut-out for the woofer housing.